awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

 ![Tutorial scaffolder page 3](images/tutorial-scaffolder-3.png "Tutorial scaffolder page 3")

 Go to the new component's page: `http://<your backstage app>/catalog/default/component/my-tutorial-service`.
-You should see an AWS Proton Service card in the component's Overview tab.
+You should see an **AWS Proton Service** card in the component's **Overview** tab.
+The service has two service instances, one in each of the two environments, **dev** and **prod**.

 ![Component entity card](images/tutorial-service-entity-card.png "Component entity card")

-If you later need to re-register this component in your Backstage app, add the following location to the `locations` list (replacing `<your-github-name>` first) in the `catalog` section of your Backstage app config file:
+If you later need to re-register this component in your Backstage app, add the following location to the `locations` list in the `catalog` section of your Backstage app config file.
+Replace `<your-github-name>` with your GitHub account name.

 ```
     - type: url